connercsbn/SimpleAdmin/README.md

 ## css_unban
 Usage: `css_unban <SteamID64 | username>`

-Unban a user identified either by steam_id or username.
+Unban a user identified either by SteamID64 or username.
 Username match is partial and case-insensitive.
 Command fails if multiple users are matched.

 ## css_kick
 Usage: `css_kick <target>`